runfinch/finch/README.md

 Currently, the options are:

-- CPUs [int]: the amount of vcpu to dedicate to the virtual machine
+* CPUs [int]: the amount of vCPU to dedicate to the virtual machine
-- Memory [string]: the amount of memory to dedicate to the virtual machine
+* Memory [string]: the amount of memory to dedicate to the virtual machine

 For a full list of configuration options, check [the struct here](pkg/config/config.go#L25).